AshParker19/42_minishell/docs/documentation.md

 The builtin `infomode` toggles the info mode feature.

-:bulb: Refer to the section [Info mode](#info-mode) for more details about the info mode.
+:bulb: Refer to the section [:book:Info mode](#info-mode) for more details about the info mode.

 <details>
   <summary>Attributes</summary>